TheAisBack/CarND-MPC-Project/README.md

 [x, y, ψ, v]

-x - x is the point of the car on the map<br />
+x - x is the forward direction of the car<br />
-y - y is the point of the car on the map<br />
+y - y is the lateral direction of the car<br />
-ψ - psi being the angle<br />
+ψ - psi being the orientation<br />
 v - v being the velocity

 ### Actuators